 Updated Travel Regulations for Entry and Return to The Czech Republic

-Low-risk countries currently include Australia, Iceland, Israel, Malta, Monaco, Poland, Romania, South Korea, New Zealand, Singapore, Thailand, and the Vatican City.
-Travellers from these countries are not required to fill in the Public Health Passenger Locator Form before entry nor to undergo an antigen or PCR test before or after entry.
+Low-risk countries currently include Albania, Australia, Finland, Hong Kong, Iceland, Israel, Japan, Lebanon, Macao, Malta, Monaco, Poland, Romania, San Marino, South Korea, New Zealand, North Macedonia, Serbia, Singapore, Taiwan, Thailand, the United States of America, and the Vatican City.
+Travellers from these countries are not required to fill in a Public Health Passenger Locator Form before entry nor to undergo an antigen or PCR test before or after entry.

-Medium-risk countries include Austria, Bulgaria, Estonia, Finland, Croatia, Cyprus, Germany, Ireland, Italy, Liechtenstein, Luxembourg, Hungary, Norway, Portugal, San Marino, Slovakia, Switzerland, the Balearic Islands, and the Canary Islands.
+Medium-risk countries include Andorra, Austria, Belgium, Bulgaria, Estonia, France, Croatia, Cyprus, Germany, Greece, Ireland, Italy, Liechtenstein, Lithuania, Luxembourg, Hungary, Norway, Portugal, Slovakia, Slovenia, Sweden, Switzerland, the Balearic Islands, and the Canary Islands.

 Those traveling from red countries by public transport are subject to the same obligations as orange countries, but in addition, they must submit a second PCR test taken in the Czech Republic within five days of entry.
-They are required to self-isolate until a second negative test is submitted and to wear a respirator outside of the home for 14 days.
+They are required to self-isolate until a second negative test is submitted.